-Reflects the cash incentive bonuses earned in respect of 2018 and paid in 2019.
-For details on our annual incentive bonus program, see "Compensation Discussion and Analysis-Incentive Bonus" beginning on page 42.

-- Reflects the present value of accruals under the Gratuity Plan for Indian Employees.
-Information regarding our Gratuity Plan (including the assumptions used to calculate these amounts) may be found under "Pension Benefits for Fiscal Year 2018" beginning on page 57.

-Amount for Mr. Kapoor includes the travel allowance provided for under his employment agreement, to be used for once-a-year business class airfare for himself and his family between the United States and India (\$53,180), costs associated with use of an automobile and driver in India, car lease, tax preparation assistance in India, contributions to our 401(k) plan, and Company-paid life insurance premiums.

-Amount for Mr. Chibibar includes contributions to our 401(k) plan and Company-paid life insurance premiums and tax preparation assistance.

-Amount for Mr. Bagai includes housing allowance (\$38,699), contributions to Employees' Provident Fund Scheme (a statutorily required defined contribution program for Indian employees) (\$15,200), costs associated with use of an automobile and driver in India, and home internet and telephone charges.

-Amount for Mr. Srivatsan includes contributions to our 401(k) plan and Company-paid life insurance premiums. - (6) (7)
+- (3) Reflects the cash incentive bonuses earned in respect of 2018 and paid in 2019.
+For details on our annual incentive bonus program, see "Compensation Discussion and Analysis-Incentive Bonus" beginning on page 44. - (4) Reflects the present value of accruals under the Gratuity Plan for Indian Employees.
+Information regarding our Gratuity Plan (including the assumptions used to calculate these amounts) may be found under "Pension Benefits for Fiscal Year 2018" beginning on page 61. - (5) Amount for Mr. Kapoor includes the travel allowance provided for under his employment agreement, to be used for once-a-year business class airfare for himself and his family between the United States and India (\$35,180), costs associated with use of an automobile and driver in India, car lease, tax preparation assistance in India, contributions to our 401(k) plan, and Company-paid life insurance premiums. - (6) Amount for Mr. Chhibbar includes contributions to our 401(k) plan and Company-paid life insurance premiums and tax preparation assistance. - (7) Amount for Mr. Bagai includes housing allowance (\$38,699), contributions to Employees' Provident Fund Scheme (a statutorily required defined contribution program for Indian employees) (\$15,200), costs associated with use of an automobile and driver in India, and home internet and telephone charges. - (8) Amount for Mr. Srivatsan includes contributions to our 401(k) plan and Company-paid life insurance premiums. - (9) Amount for Mr. Miglani includes contributions to our 401(k) plan and Company-paid life insurance premiums.